ManuelSchenk/crustacea/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] enable arguments with **typer** to choose the file you want to train with
+- [x] provide beginners lections with reduced key set
-- [ ] store the results/scores in a sqlite and visualize the history of your last results
+- [ ] store the results/scores in a sqlite
-- [ ] provide beginners lections with reduced key set (create the example text with chatGPT)
+- [ ] visualize the score history of your last results per file

 See the [open issues](https://github.com/ManuelSchenk/crispy-crustacea/issues) for a full list of proposed features (and known issues).